The Last Spritz

 Tommy BahamaCologne

-“Salt, guava, and tequila.
-The fragrance equivalent of a frozen drink at noon.”
+Lime, tequila, and agave.
+The fragrance equivalent of a frozen drink at noon.

-The salt-guava-agave opening is unreservedly tropical in a way the more refined picks on this list are not.
+The lime-tequila-agave opening over a salt-guava heart is unreservedly tropical in a way the more refined picks on this list are not.
 Where Virgin Island Water is a composed interpretation of the tropics, St. Barts is just the tropics — loud, unserious, ordering a second frozen drink before lunch.
 For a real beach day, that's often the correct energy.

 Davidoff Cool Water